 Weight and Height Limits

-Booster seats are car seats, which means they have weight and height limits.
+Booster seats are a type of car seat, which means they have weight and height limits.
 The lower height limit for the typical booster is 38″ while the biggest height limit I’ve seen is 57″.
 And 57″ is the same as 4’9″, which is the height most US states require before a child can shift from a booster seat into adult seatbelts.

 In terms of weight, the limits live somewhere between 40 and 120 pounds, with 120 pounds being the highest it ever gets.
 The higher the weight and height limits, obviously, the better.